MehrdadKiani/ModejsAPI/README.md

 - `deleteAllBootcamps()`
 - `deleteBootcampById()`

-And all routes to these methods are defined in **routes.js** file in this way:
+And all routes to execute these methods are defined in **routes.js** file in this way:
 ```js
 router.route('/api/v1/bootcamps/')
     .get(getAllBootcamps)